Many families commonly aim to pass down wealth from generation to generation.

 Still, they tend to hold less wealth than older people.

-Because they are younger and have needed more time to accumulate wealth, as well as economic and financial challenges.
+Because they are younger and need more time to accumulate wealth and deal with economic and financial challenges.

 Â Such as student loan debt and a weak job market during the early stages of their careers.